 Machu Picchu Sanctuary Lodge

 Wake up early to admire Machu Picchu in the early morning.
 Enjoy a free day to optionally continue to explore the pathways of the Sacred City before the crowds arrive.
-You may choose to continue visiting the main ruins, the fabulous Inca Bridge or climb up the Huayna Picchu, offering impressive views over Machu Picchu (please note that spaces must be booked in advance, as there is a maximum daily allowance visitors, and set entry times of 7 am and 10 am).
+You may choose to continue visiting the main ruins, the fabulous Inca Bridge or climb up Huayna Picchu, offering impressive views over Machu Picchu (please note that spaces must be booked in advance, as there is a maximum daily allowance visitors and set entry times).
 In the afternoon, return to Aguas Calientes by bus to take the Vistadome train back to Ollanta or Poroy station.
 On arrival, your assisted and transferred to Cusco for accommodation at your selected hotel.
 B

 El Mercado Tunqui

 This morning visit Cusco’s main attractions.
 Start with the Santo Domingo Monastery and the legendary Korikancha (Temple of Gold)–the most important Inca temple devoted to worshiping the Sun, whose walls used to be plated with sheets of gold.
-Follow your experience with visits to the Cathedral at the Plaza de Armas, and the Plaza de Regocijo, as well as the old town and its remarkable Inca walls.
+Follow your experience with a visit to the Cathedral, an amazing example of Colonial architecture, with interiors housing fine paintings of the Cusco school.
 Continue to the San Blas quarter with a walk by this quaint district and one of the finest views of the city.
 This quarter is home to the workshops and stores of the most renowned craftsmen in Cusco, including Mendivil, Merida, Rojas and Palomino.
-Visit the beautiful colonial church, which houses an impressive wood-carved pulpit.
+Enjoy the rest of the day at leisure.
 B

 El Mercado Tunqui

-Guests stay at Miraflores Park OEH on Day 1, at the Sol y Luna on Days 2-3, at the Sanctuary Lodge on Day 7, and at Hotel Monasterio on Days 8-9.
+Deluxe: Guests stay at Miraflores Park Hotel on Day 1, at the Sol y Luna on Days 2-3, at the Sanctuary Lodge on Day 7, and at Hotel Monasterio on Days 8-9.

 NOTE: These trips fill quickly, hotel space and permits are very limited.
 All attempts will be made to secure the hotels listed in itinerary; if original hotels are not available or overbooked, the next best available option will be reserved.
 ExpeditionTrips is not responsible for itinerary changes.

-International or domestic airfares; visa and / or passport fees; excess baggage charges; additional nights during the trip due to flight cancellations; international departure tax; alcoholic beverages, bottled water and snacks; insurance of any kind; laundry; phone calls; radio calls or messages and items of personal nature; any meals not indicated in itinerary; items of a personal nature; extra expenses due to itinerary changes or others due to force majeure or other circumstances beyond tour operator's control; gratuities.
+International airfare; domestic airfare; visa and/or passport fees; excess baggage charges; additional nights during the trip due to flight cancellations; international departure tax; alcoholic beverages, bottled water and snacks; insurance of any kind; laundry; phone calls; radio calls or messages and items of personal nature; any meals not indicated in itinerary; items of a personal nature; extra expenses due to itinerary changes or others due to force majeure or other circumstances beyond tour operator's control; gratuities.